Ladder-tailed nightjar

-The ladder-tailed nightjar (Hydropsalis climacocerca) is a species of bird in the family Caprimulgidae, the nightjars.
-It is one of two species in the genus, Hydropsalis.

-It is found in the Amazon Basin of Brazil with the Guianas, Guyana, Suriname, French Guiana, and also Amazonian Colombia, Ecuador, Peru and Bolivia; it is also in Venezuela.
+The ladder-tailed nightjar (Hydropsalis climacocerca) is a species of bird in the nightjar family Caprimulgidae.
+It is one of four species in the genus, Hydropsalis.
+It is found in the Amazon Basin of Brazil, the Guianas, Suriname, and also Amazonian Colombia, Ecuador, Peru and Bolivia; it is also in Venezuela.

 Its natural habitats are subtropical or tropical moist shrubland, rivers, and freshwater lakes.

 This bird is highly camouflaged and has the colors of 'ground cover', as do most of the nightjars.
 The colors are broken with white patches, grays, both dark, and light, and some brown, especially around the neck and head.
 Many of the nightjar species also have the distraction display, which helps lead unwary predators farther distances from the nest, young, or eggs.

-As a species that hunts airborne insects, etc. at night, its large eyes are noteworthy; a large wide mouth also goes along with this feeding strategy.
+As a species that hunts airborne insects at night, it has large eyes and a large wide gape to allow this feeding strategy.

+Taxonomy

+The ladder-tailed nightjar was formally described in 1844 by the Swiss naturalist Johann Jakob von Tschudi under the binomial name Caprimulgus climacocercus based on a specimen collected in Peru.
+The specific epithet combines the Ancient Greek κλιμαξ/klimax, κλιμακος/klimakos meaning "ladder" with κερκος/kerkos meaning "tail".
+The ladder-tailed nightjar is now one of four species placed in the genus Hydropsalis that was introduced in 1832 by the German naturalist Johann Georg Wagler.